 The adult content detection algorithm tags some or all of the image results returned in response to the adult content query as potentially adult content images.
 In other words, it may perform a query-to-pick correlation by tagging one or more of the set of images as adult content/pornographic in nature.

-So, images picked by the user in response to the user’s query containing adult content search terms are most likely adult content in nature, and may be potentially tagged as adult content.
+So, images picked by the user in response to the user’s query containing adult content search terms are most likely adult content in nature and may be potentially tagged as adult content.

 Of course, the algorithm might wait, and keep track over time, to tag only the most frequently selected images as being adult.
-A threshold amount of selection occurrences may have to occur before the image is tagged as adult.
+A threshold amount of selection occurrences may have to occur before the image is tagged as an adult.

 The algorithm may also perform a pick-to-pick correlation to ferret out those images that are often picked in conjunction with known adult content images.
 A threshold amount of selections may apply to these, too.